alamkanak/Vuepress-Portfolio-Theme/docs/README.md

         ['Continuous integration', 'Worked with many CI, CD tools such as teamcity, bamboo, and bitbucket pipelines'] ]}, {title: 'Machine Learning', skills: [
-        ['Classical machine learning', 'Accustomed to using various classical machine learning algorithms in different projects'], ['Tensorflow', 'Have used tensorflow extensively in several research projects'], ['Data processing', 'Have numerous publications in the field of medical signal and image processing'], ['Data visualization', 'Strive to produce meaningful and digestable visualization of big data'], ['Deep learning visualization', 'Used localized gradient algorithm to produce visual explanation of deep learning model decisions']
+        ['Classical machine learning', 'Accustomed to using various classical machine learning algorithms in different projects'], ['Computer vision', 'In several of my projects, I employed OpenCV and traditional computer vision techniques in medical images'], ['Tensorflow', 'Have used tensorflow extensively in several research projects'], ['Data processing', 'Have numerous publications in the field of medical signal and image processing'], ['Data visualization', 'Strive to produce meaningful and digestable visualization of big data'] ]}]
-    ]}]
 ---